Sex-chrom: a database on plant

 possible results.
 During this process part of the initially recovered

-proceedings were found to provide significant informations of plant sexual
+proceedings were found to provide significant information of plant sexual

 The information was manually extracted from

 each source publication and when available (in most cases), the presence